 Doug is fluent in Spanish.
 While at Wofford College, Doug studied at Pontifica Universidad de la Catolica in Valparaiso, Chile.
 He has traveled extensively throughout South America, Mexico, and Spain.
 He works regularly with clients in North Carolina, South Carolina, and around the world.

-Doug serves on the Charlotte Bilingual Preschool board of directors.
+Doug serves on the executive committee for the American Immigration Lawyers Association Carolinas Chapter and the Charlotte Bilingual Preschool board of directors.
 He also volunteers regularly with the Charlotte Center for Legal Advocacy Immigration Assistance Project, which aids unrepresented immigrants in Charlotte’s Immigration Court.
 Doug lives in Charlotte, N.C. with his wife, Sarah Beth, and their dog, Penny.
 He spends his free time traveling, hiking, and watching Tar Heels basketball and football.

 - Michigan, 2012